vichisuki/vichisuki-Silksong-Practice-Resources/BellRoute-LP/Savestates/BELLROUTE-SAVESTATES-README.md

 <summary><b>Page Two</b></summary>

 0. Shellwood Bell
-    - In Needolin Memory room in front of Needolin pickup.
+    - In Bellhart Bell room in front of lever.
+    - This split is a bit weird.
+You need to quit out when the lever disappears.
+On load back in, the Bellhart Bell Event will trigger immediately.
     - Start Split on Bellhart Bell (Event)
     - End Split on Shellwood Bell (Event)